erehulka/proper-2-3-poles/README.md

 - Run `make run_all_inputs`.
 This will run the algorithm for each file in the `inputs` folder and save the outputs in the `outputs` folder.
 - Run `make run_all_bicritical_inputs`.
 This will run the algorithm for each file in the `inputs_bicritical` folder and save the outputs in the `outputs_bicritical` folder.
-- Run `./main.out <input file relative path> "<output directory relative path>"`.
+- Run `./main.out <input file relative path> <output directory relative path>`.
 This will run the algorithm for the given file and save the outputs in the provided output directory.
-For example, `./main.out ./inputs/graph.g6 "./outputs/"`.
+For example, `./main.out ./inputs/graph.g6 ./outputs/`.